 Is it a good idea to take all my co-requisite classes while at POCA Tech?

-Cohort 1 recommends that you take as many co-requisite classes as you can before starting POCA Tech.
+We recommend you take as many co-requisite classes as you can before starting POCA Tech.

 Why don't you teach the bio-medicine co-requisite classes at POCA Tech like other acupuncture schools?